April 7, 2026 | 08:30

 Security, Risks, Liability and Audits

 I need to admit: I really love writing audits.
 It has a certain degree of scientific working to falsify statements.
 So I was recently confronted with the following quote from a responsible IT manager: We are not concerned with security, but with liability.
 If Microsoft promises security, this is enough for us.
-Read more
+Well, unfortunately I did not attend a judicial exam but when I read the Microsoft EULA1 regarding risks and liability, I consider the circumstances slightly more differentiated: Read more

 © 2026 Tomas Jakobs - Imprint and Legal Notice